Church of Aphrodite

 The Church of Aphrodite was a religious group founded in 1938 by Gleb Botkin, a Russian émigré to the United States.
 The organisation is considered one of the early precursors to the Goddess movement.
-Monotheistic in structure, the Church believes in a singular female goddess, who is named after the ancient Greek goddess of love, Aphrodite.
+Monotheistic in structure, the church believes in a singular female goddess, who is named after the ancient Greek goddess of love, Aphrodite.

-Having grown up in the Russian Imperial court, Botkin fought in the Russian Civil War on the side of the counter-revolutionary forces after his father, a physician to the royal Romanov monarchy, was executed by the Bolshevik government.
+Having grown up in the Russian Imperial court, Botkin fought in the Russian Civil War on the side of the counter-revolutionary forces after his father, a physician to the royal Romanov monarchy, was executed by the Bolshevik Party-led government.
 Fleeing to Long Island in the United States, he began writing novels and non-fiction books, mostly set in his Russian homeland, before coming to believe in a female divinity and founding the Church of Aphrodite.
 He won the right to register it as a religious charter in the New York State Supreme Court.